The Gateway Prayer

 PART I: CONNECTING

-There is a great pull in this world that is connected with creativity and creation.
+There is a great pull in this world that connects with creativity and creation.
 And since all humans are made from the same substance that fuels the creative process, one end of this pull is attached to each one of us.
 The aim of this pull is to move us toward union…So this pull works by being powerful enough to pull us into relationship with each other—which takes a tremendous force—while at the same time making separateness feel painful and empty.

 There is a feature in the human personality related to the pull that we tend to trot out on Opposite Day: it’s called frustration…So neither of the frustrating alternatives of denouncing happiness or intensely making rigid demands is going to ring the winning bell.
 In fact, our wrong attitude about frustration lures us down a dark, harmful alley that impairs relationships, self-respect and inner peace.
 Wah, wah, wah.